Accredited organisations must comply with the appropriate standards. This includes renewing accreditation every 3 years.

-The accreditation process is designed to ensure that all companies or entities that handle NAIT data and perform NAIT actions on behalf of themselves or other users are compliant with the NAIT Accreditation Standards for Information Providers and Accredited entities.
+The accreditation process aims to ensure that all companies or entities that handle NAIT data and perform NAIT actions on behalf of other users comply with the NAIT Accreditation Standards.